Tropic Bound

 Miami’s First International Artists’ Book Fair

 Tropic Bound is a biennial artists’ book fair led by Cristina Favretto, Sarah Michelle Rupert, and Ingrid Schindall.
-Coming to the Miami Design District in 2023, the fair will be both an exhibition and an educational space for artists, publishers, students, and academics.
+The inaugural 2023 fair featured book-centric tours through Miami, panel discussions, artist talks, and over 60 art book exhibitors.

 Context

 Tropic Bound’s identity represents the book arts.
 Their priorities are not just to showcase this artistic outcome, though.
 Rather, they want to illuminate it as an interactive, intimate, and provocative art experience.
-The brand is all about craft and materiality, so the tentpoles of the brand are inspired by different techniques related to book arts: woodcuts, marbling, and watermarks.
+The brand is all about craft and materiality; its foundation is inspired by different techniques related to book arts: woodcuts, marbling, and watermarks.

-The process began in 2020 and the Tropic Bound's first Book Fair will officially launch in 2023.
+The process began in 2020, and Tropic Bound’s inaugural Fair took place February 2023.

 Brand Identity Elements